Alexdruso/API-project/README.md

 # Briefing

-It's inteded porpouse is to simulate the interactions and relationships between abstract entities initialized via the command addent "<ent_name>".
+Its inteded porpouse is to simulate the interactions and relationships between abstract entities initialized via the command addent "<ent_name>".

 Other command available are: